30 Jun How Millennials Shop for Wedding Venues

 They Do Their Homework (Reviews Are Important)

 Even if millennials put down their phones long enough to physically go somewhere to buy something, chances are, they’ve already done their research.
 Reviews are imperative to the millennial buying experience.
-They walk in the door with an educated opinion, as they have a strong desire to be informed and feel like whatever they’re buying is worth it.
+They walk in the door with an educated opinion, as they have a strong desire to be informed and feel like whatever they’re buying is worth it, and they don’t visit more than a very small handful of venues, if that.
 More than ever, thanks to reviews, the best products and experiences are thriving, while those that disappoint don’t last.
 It’s the reason movie studios are blaming Rotten Tomatoes for killing movies that aren’t very good.

 What Venues Should Know: With resources like The Knot, WeddingWire, and Wedding Spot, today’s engaged couple is doing a whole lot of research before stepping foot in a venue.
 And this is where reviews – social media’s version of word of mouth – make a huge impact.
 Incentivize couples to write an honest review.
 Authenticity is key here – don’t push them in a particular (read: positive) direction – just ask for their honest feedback and experience.
 Encourage them to tell their story.
 Reviews for The Knot, Wedding Wire, and Facebook, in particular, show up prominently in Google search results, so steer couples in that direction.